philterd/phileas/README.md

 Phileas requires Java 17.

-## Capabilities of Phileas
+## What Phileas Can Do

-Below are some of the key capabilities of Phileas:

-* Can identify and redact over 30 types of sensitive information (see list below).
+* Phileas can identify and redact over 30 types of sensitive information (see list below).
-* Can apply logic when redating (only zip codes with population less than some value, only ages > 30, phone numbers starting with specific digits, etc.).
+* Phileas can apply logic when redating (only zip codes with population less than some value, only ages > 30, phone numbers starting with specific digits, etc.).
-* Can redact, encrypt, and anonymize sensitive information.
+* Phileas can redact, encrypt, and anonymize sensitive information.
-* Can replace persons names with random names, dates with similar but random dates, etc.
+* Phileas can replace persons names with random names, dates with similar but random dates, etc.
-* Can disambiguate types of sensitive information (i.e. SSN vs. phone number).
+* Phileas can disambiguate types of sensitive information (i.e. SSN vs. phone number).
-* Can deidentify text consistently ("John Smith" is replaced consistently in certain documents).
+* Phileas can deidentify text consistently ("John Smith" is replaced consistently in certain documents).
-* Can shift dates or replace dates with approximate representations (i.e. "3 months ago").
+* Phileas can shift dates or replace dates with approximate representations (i.e. "3 months ago").
-* Fully customizable using "filter profiles" that define what sensitive information to find and how to redact it.
+* Phileas is customizable using "filter profiles" that define what sensitive information to find and how to redact it.

-## Supported PII, PHI, Other Sensitive Information
+## Supported PII, PHI, and Other Sensitive Information

 ### Persons